ska-telescope/ska-data-lifecycle/charts/ska-dlm/README.md

 * `ska-db-migrations.runMigrations`: Set to `true` (default) to run migrations on deploy.
 * `ska-db-migrations.liquibase.contextFilter`:
-    * Set to `""` (empty, default) to run all changesets, including schema creation if the role has permission.
+    * Set to `"create-db,create-schema"` to run all changesets, including role creation, database creation and schema creation (if the role has permission).
-    * Set to `"unprivileged"` to run only standard application schema changes, skipping steps that require database-level privileges (like creating the schema itself).
+    * Set to `"default"` to run only standard application schema changes, skipping steps that require database-level privileges (like creating the roles/database/schema themselves).
 This is intended for use with sandboxed roles.

 SQL migration scripts are located in `initdb-scripts/` (base schema) and `patches/` (updates).
 These are organized by the master `changelog.yaml` file.